TourTrak/devcycle-mobile-app/README.md

 * iOS SDK (if building native iOS)

 #### Required Cordova Plugins
-Several cordova plugins are required to build the app.
-Running `python fetchPlugins.py` from the root directory will install all dependencies.
+ from the root directory will install all dependencies.
 The full list of requirements can be found by opening that script.

 ### Building the Project